yaserdemet/react-smilga/README.md

 ### At the end of the project, following topics are to be covered;

-📌 Props and State Logic
+📌 Props, State and Component Logic

 📌 React-hooks